streetwisecare/small-business-data-automation-/automation-design.md

 schedule_sample.csv

-These test files simulate real small-business operations.
+These represent real business documents used in a landscaping workflow.

 7. Expected Outcome

 After running the automation:

 ✔ All files are correctly sorted
-✔ Backups are created and timestamped
+✔ Backups are properly timestamped
 ✔ Logs are cleaned
-✔ The business's data stays organized with no effort
+✔ Business data stays organized with zero manual effort